 It was a warm summer afternoon years and years ago.
 Upon seeing him across the busy London street, I immediately thought he reminded me of someone I’d known for a long time, of late winter and early spring, of excitement and safety of first love, of adventures and home all at the same time.

-I was too scared of his reaction had he known I’d felt such a silly, hopelessly romantic way about him before I even spoke to him.
+The truth was I was too scared of his reaction had he known I’d felt such a silly, hopelessly romantic way about him before I even spoke to him.
 And I didn’t want to give him any chance to turn me down and take away the happiness I was filled with every time I was with him.
 It was magical and I didn’t always see magic in the ordinary with just anyone.

 That’s why I didn’t ask any question.
 I didn’t mention the future, the dreaded talk “Where is this going?”
 I went with the flow, with happy hours and dinners and deep talks.
 With long walks home and playful showers and unexpected morning kisses.
 Cold beers and pizza and same old Scotch and cigarette breaks under the city lights.